rutgerblom/SDDC.Lab/README.md

   * DNS server must have IPv6 forward and reverse zones
   * Within each Pod, only the following components are currently configured with IPv6:
     * Nested VyOS Router (All interfaces)
-    * NSX-T Segments
+    * NSX Segments
-    * NSX-T eBGP Peering with the Router
+    * NSX eBGP Peering with the Router

 ### Recommendations
 The following are recommendations based on our experience with deploying Pods:

 * Use a physical layer-3 switch with appropriate OSPF/BGP configuration matching the OSPF/BGP settings in your config.yml file.
 Dynamic routing between your Pods and your physical network will make for a better experience.
 * Hardware configuration of the physical ESXi host(s):
-  * 2 CPUs (10 cores per CPU)
+  * 2 CPUs with 10 cores per CPU
   * 320 GB RAM
   * 1 TB storage capacity (preferably SSD).
 Either DAS or 10 Gbit NFS/iSCSI.
 More space required if multiple labs are deployed.
 * Virtual hardware configuration of the Ansible controller VM:
   * 1 vCPU (4 vCPUs recommended)
   * 8 GB RAM (16GB RAM recommended)
-  * Hard disk
+  * Storage capacity
     * 64 GB for Linux boot disk
-    * 300 GB for /Software repository (Recommend this be on it's own disk)
+    * 300 GB for /Software repository (Recommend this be on it's own partition/disk)
   * VMware Paravirtual SCSI controller
   * VMXNET3 network adapter
 * Deploy the pre-configured DNS server for DNS name resolution within Pods instead of using your own.